enketo/enketo-core/README.md

 Specifications:

 1. The word "Enketo" is displayed using Enketo's logo.
-2. The minimum font-size of "Powered by" is 12 pixels.
+2. The minimum font-size of "Powered by" is 12 points.
 3. The minimum height of the Enketo logo matches the font-size used.
 4. The Enketo logo is hyperlinked to https://enketo.org